PsyTeachR/ug1-practical/docs/02-programming-basics.md

 The advantage of using the R server is that you do not need to install anything on your machine and all of the extra packages and functions you need will already be installed so you will have fewer potential technical issues.
 The advantage to installing R on your laptop is that you do not need to be connected to the internet to use it, and it is easier to save and manage your files.
 Unless you do not have reliable access to the internet **we strongly recommend that you use the R server**.

-With the exception of how they save files, both versions are identical and We will show you how to use both in this book.
+With the exception of how they save files, both versions are identical and we will show you how to use both in this book.

 ### R server

 To access the R server, [click here](https://rstudio.psy.gla.ac.uk/).
 Please note that the R server is only for use by students and staff in the School of Psychology and Institute for Neuroscience and Psychology.
 Sign in to the R server with your usual GUID and password.

-### Installing a R on your computer
+### Installing R on your computer

 To use R on your computer you need to install two piece for software.
 First, you need to [download and install R](https://cloud.r-project.org/) and second, you need to [download and install R Studio](https://rstudio.com/products/rstudio/download/#download).
 If you have any problems with the installation you can ask for help on Teams or attend one of the GTA support sessions, however, to reiterate, we strongly recommend that unless you need to install a local copy that you use the server.